Purpose-built for sleep and circadian science

 One platform, all your studies

-Run multiple studies from a single platform, each with its own participants, researchers, and configuration.
+Run multiple studies from a single platform, each with its own assigned researchers, participants, and configuration.
 Role-based access controls who sees what, and strict data isolation ensures studies remain independent at every layer.

 The right access for everyone on your team

-CircadiaLog maps to how research teams actually work, with purpose-built roles for every level of your study.
+CircadiaLog maps to how a research group works, with different roles for every level of your study.
 The examples below are just that, examples.
-You assign roles however fits your lab.
+You assign roles however fits your research group.

 Your protocol, your platform

 No two sleep studies are the same.
-CircadiaLog is built around that reality, letting you configure every aspect of your study without compromise or workarounds.
+CircadiaLog is built for this reality and allows you to configure every aspect of your study without the need for compromises or technical workarounds.

 Toggle modules on or off